-The trigger expression may contain named arguments and indexed arguments similarly to the notification format (see §5.4.1), and, from a Java point of view, they must be considered as String variables.
+The trigger expression may contain named arguments and indexed arguments similarly to the notification format.
+See §5.4.1 for all remarks about the syntax and the preliminary conversion of named arguments to indexed arguments.

+Note that, from a Java point of view, named and indexed arguments must be considered as String expressions.
 Hence, they must undergo appropriate type conversion if a comparison is needed.
 E.g.:

-- "\${stock\price} > 500.0" is an invalid trigger expression, since you can't compare a String with a number. - "Double.parseDouble(\${stock\price}) > 500.0" is a valid trigger expression, as it correctly converts the String to a number before comparison.
+- "\${stock_price} > 500.0" is an invalid trigger expression, since you can't compare a String with a number. - "Double.parseDouble(\${stock_price}) > 500.0" is a valid trigger expression, as it correctly converts the String to a number before comparison.